 DeskAlerts enables you to send rich content in a variety of formats including text, photographs and videos.
 You can also link to HTML content that exists elsewhere, such as on your corporate intranet or internet sites or corporate social network.

-Producing a suite of customized videos as part of a learning and development system that you roll out during the onboarding process is a great way to ensure that employees receive the same experience no matter where in the world they are located.
+Producing a suite of customized videos as part of an onboarding training program is a great way to ensure that employees receive the same experience no matter where in the world they are located.

 3. RSVP to training